Hacking Voice Banking: Voice Cloning Risks for Fintech Industry?

 The recent news about Microsoft developing an AI called VALL-E that can clone a person’s voice from a 3-second audio clip has caused quite a stir.
 Not only can VALL-E clone a voice, but it can also synthesize other words from the same clip, process text in 23 languages, and capture the context and meaning of a sentence instead of just translating it word for word.
 The technology behind voice cloning is based on deep-learning algorithms that are trained on large datasets of recorded speech samples from a particular speaker.

 These algorithms analyze various aspects of the speaker’s voice, such as speech patterns and intonation, and use this information to create synthetic speech that sounds like the original voice.
 Voice cloning can be applied in various ways, such as creating digital voice assistants and chatbots, adding voiceovers to multimedia content, and generating synthetic voices for individuals with speech disabilities.
-Read this article to find more info about voice banking technology.

 A growing threat to the security of banking and payments